SlowBubble/copy-youtube-link-with-timestamp/README.md

 - `url`: Clean YouTube URL without timestamp parameters
 - `startMs`: Start time in milliseconds
 - `endMs`: End time in milliseconds (initially startMs + 7000ms)

+## Permissions

+The extension requires the following permissions:

+- **`clipboardWrite`**: Allows copying URLs and JSON data to the clipboard when using Cmd+C or the "Copy All" button
+- **`storage`**: Enables access to localStorage for saving and retrieving video segments on YouTube pages
+- **`scripting`**: Required for the popup to execute scripts on the active YouTube tab to read/modify segment data
+- **`activeTab`**: Grants access to the currently active tab to interact with YouTube videos and localStorage